rishiba/doc_syscalls/06_setting_up_arguements.rst

 time we know that the we need to link the code to the ``glibc`` in order to use the system calls.
 In the following sections we will see this

 We will do it in three different ways.

 #.
 Walk through ``open`` system call in ``glibc`` library.
 #.
 See it using debugger.
-#.
-Use ``ptrace`` system call and see the state of the registers.
-Code related to this can be found in the appendix.

 Walk through ``open`` system call in ``glibc``
 ==============================================